 The American Cream Draft is the only draft horse breed developed in the United States that still exists today.
 They are a fairly new and rare breed, first developed in Iowa in the early 1900s.
 As their name suggests, they are typically cream in color, with amber eyes and a calm and friendly disposition.
-They are medium-sized horses that are still widely used for farm work, trail riding, carriage driving, and even show jumping.
+These muscular horses are medium-sized and are still widely used for farm work, trail riding, carriage driving, and even show jumping.

 - Related Read: 9 South American Horse Breeds (with Pictures)

-The Ardennes horse originated in the Ardennes region of Belgium, Luxembourg, and France and is one of the oldest draft breeds in existence.
+The Ardennes are muscular horses that originated in the Ardennes region of Belgium, Luxembourg, and France and are one of the oldest draft breeds in existence.
 They are heavy-boned, muscular horses with characteristically thick, feathered legs.
 They are known for being as gentle and friendly as they are strong.
 The breed has a history of being used as a warhorse before becoming popular as an agricultural animal, prized for their strength, hardiness, stamina, and easygoing demeanor.